disneystreaming/smithy4s/modules/docs/src/01-overview/02-sbt.md

 title: Installation (SBT)
 ---

-`smithy4s-sbt-codegen` is a code generating SBT plugin that creates `.scala` models and stubs out of the `.smithy` specs.
-The generated code does not depend on any third-party dependency for compilation, whether http-related, json-related or otherwise.
-It does however depend on a "core" library that contains a number of interfaces implemented by the generated code.
+`smithy4s-sbt-codegen` is a code generating sbt plugin that creates `.scala` files corresponding to the provided `.smithy` specs.

+The generated code includes traits for any services you might define, as well as case classes for models used in these services.
+It has no dependencies on external libraries or any specific protocol like HTTP or JSON.
+It does, however, depend on a "core" library that contains a number of interfaces implemented by the generated code.

 In `project/plugins.sbt` :